microsoft/WhatTheHack/007-AzureMonitoring/Student/07-Visualizations.md

 [Previous Challenge](./06-Log-Queries-With-KQL-And-Grafana.md) - **[Home](../README.md)**

 ## Introduction
+Your company's eShopOnWeb website is going to launch soon and as one of the application owners you are responsible for ensuring that the site is performant, available, and overall provides a good user experience.
+Together with your team you have decided to use Azure Workbooks to visualize the most important metrics of your application, as Workbooks are a flexible canvas and seem to provide all the functionality you need.

 ## Description

-Create workbook that combines browser, web server and infrastructure performance data for your eshoponweb app on the AKS cluster including:
+In this challenge, you will therefore create a workbook that combines browser, web server and infrastructure performance data for your eShopOnWeb application on the AKS cluster.
+More specifically, you are going to visualize the following data:
 * Web page performance as observed from the client-side browser using Page View records.
     * Visualizations: Time Selector, Table with columns for Page Titles, Page Views with Bar underneath, Average Page Time with Thresholds and Maximum Page time with Bar underneath.
 * Request failures reported by the web server using Request records.